This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 Early Williams games will go through the list of on switches, but usually not continually.
 So write them down, look them up in the manual and fix them.

-Later DMD games are amazingly useful.
-They will display a switch matrix with the ones locked on.
+Later DMD games will display a switch matrix with the ones closed displayed.

-Note that with Williams / Bally WPC games, optos are shown ‘closed’ when they are not blocked.
-This takes some weird reverse logic to keep straight.
+Note that with Williams / Bally WPC, optos will show ‘closed’ when a ball is not blocking the opto, but ‘open’ when a ball is blocking (or the opto is not working).
+This is the opposite of a mechanical switch and takes some weird reverse logic to keep straight.

 Fix those switches that are not working.